 PayFac vs ISO is an illustrative example of natural selection and adaptation in the fintech world.
 About 50 thousand years ago, several humanities co-existed on our planet.
-Relationships of modern humans with other human species (such as Neanderthal etc.) ranged from killing and eating each other to interbreeding.
+Relationships of modern humans with other human species, such as Neanderthal etc, ranged from killing and eating each other to interbreeding.
 Modern-type humans turned out to be better adapted to changing environmental conditions.
 So, at some point, all other human species became extinct.
 However, fragments of Neanderthal and other archaic DNA patterns can still be found in the DNA of many modern nations.
-The same is with merchant services.
+The same applies to merchant services.

 The world of merchant services is, presently, inhabited by its own modern-type and archaic-type individuals.
 We are talking about payment facilitators and independent sales organizations.
 It took nature about 10 thousand years to select the best-adapted species, wiping out other humanities.
 However, in the world of merchant services, the process of replacement of ISO by PayFac might take just 10 years or so.
 PayFac vs ISO (or ISO vs PayFac) is not some existential conflict, but payment facilitator model is steadily becoming the dominant one.

 In comparison to Neanderthal people, modern-type humans diversified their activities, used more versatile materials, and, probably, had better immunity.
 But why are PayFacs the “better-adapted species” of the present-day merchant services world?
 Shortly speaking, payment facilitation model is more beneficial for acquirers/processors, merchants, and, of course, PayFacs themselves.

 PayFac vs ISO: 5 significant reasons why PayFac model prevails